MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-delete-reorder.md

 # required metadata

 title: Delete or reorder an Azure Information Protection label
-description: You can delete or reorder the labels that users see on the Information Protection bar by configuring this in the Azure Information Protection policy.
+description: You can delete or reorder the Azure Information Protection labels that users see.
 author: cabailey
 ms.author: cabailey
 manager: mbaldwin